react-native-modal/react-native-modal/README.md

   }
 ```

-3. And then simply show it by setting the `isVisible` prop to true:
+3. Then simply show it by setting the `isVisible` prop to true:
 ```javascript
 render () {
     return (